-(2) Size measured in square feet and population taken from FCPS Facility and Enrollment Dashboard as of 9/30/18.

-(3) Does not include Bryant and Mountain View Alternative High Schools.

-(4) Baileys and Fort Belvoir Elementary Schools have two separate campuses each.
+- (2) Size measured in square feet, population, and square feet per student, taken from FCPS Facility and Enrollment Dashboard as of 12/31/2019. - (3) Does not include Bryant and Mountain View Alternative High Schools. - (4) Baileys and Fort Belvoir Elementary Schools have two separate campuses each.
 Baileys campuses go from grades pre-K-2 and 3-5 and Fort Belvoir's campuses go from grades pre-K-3 and 4-6.